slavaim/mac-notes/kernel_stack_overflow.md

 (vm_offset_t) $14 = 0x0000000000004000
 ```

 Get the current thread stack base.
-First get the list of the threads executed on each CPU and locate a thread of interest.
+First get the list of the threads executed on each CPU and locate a thread of interest with the ```showcurrentthreads``` commands.
+Alternatively you can use the ```showcurrentstacks``` command.

 ```
 (lldb) showcurrentthreads